Toucdev/Toucdev/README.md

 👋 I am a middle school student who is interested in computer programming. *(Mainly web and game development)* I am better at frontend and graphic design but am trying to learn backend.

-📓 Currently taking a pretty bad cs class, hoping to switch.
+📓 90% Self-taught.
+YouTube and w3schools are a blessing.

 ## Current proficiencies: